LinkedIn is already a major player in outbound marketing and sales, with 70% of sales professionals using it for business purposes regularly.

 While prospecting is probably the longest step of your outreach process, it’s also a crucial step.

-People tend to spend quite some time on campaigns with zero responses or countless cold calls with curious ‘leads’ that are not actually willing to become buyers.
+People tend to spend quite some time on campaigns with zero responses or cold calling leads that are not actually willing to become buyers.

 Effective prospecting by finding the right people you want to target during your campaigns will spare you that time.